Advanced Cancer Treatment in Pasadena, CA

 - Grade II – The tumor is malignant.
-The cells look less normal but they, generally, are slow growing cells
+The cells look more abnormal, but they are generally slow-growing cells

-- Grade III – The malignant tissue has cells that look very different from normal cells.
-The abnormal cells are actively growing (anaplastic).
+- Grade III – This is a malignant tumor with cells that look very abnormal and are actively growing (anaplastic).

 - Grade IV – The malignant tissue has cells that look most abnormal and tend to grow quickly.